gleizernicole/projetch200/README.md

-# 🧪 Interactive Periodic Table for S&P Package
+# 🧪 InteractivePT: Periodic Table for S&P Package

 > 📢 **Note to users:** This tool was specifically designed to support students in the third-semester Chemistry course at EPFL, focusing on s and p-block elements.
 While tailored to the subject, it can still be a useful learning resource for anyone studying general inorganic chemistry.